Rolex Cookie Monster vs Smurf: What Changed in 2026

 Final Thoughts on Rolex Cookie Monster vs Smurf

-Both are 18k white-gold Submariners, both are dive-rated to 300m, and both carry the same finishing standards.
-The choice is style and market behavior, not capability.
+Both are 18k white-gold Submariners, both are dive-rated to 300m, both carry the same finishing standards, and both are now discontinued.
+The choice is style, case era, and where on the appreciation curve you want to step in.

-One last tip on each: if you go Cookie Monster, buy unworn or near-unworn pre-owned — the depreciation off retail is real and you’ll keep more of your money.
+One last call on each: if you go Cookie Monster, target near-unworn pre-owned with full set — the discontinuation premium tends to land hardest on examples that look the part.
 If you go Smurf, full set with original box and papers protects resale value most.
 Either way, the watch you’ll still want on your wrist five years in is the one to buy.

 If you want to step back and look at the whole range first, our full Rolex Submariner buying guide covers every reference from steel to precious metal.